 The Problem statement

-Like I said that most of the big business are using Salesforce and among them are the once who have an eCommerce store setup for either local, national or international users.
+Like I said that most of the businesses are using Salesforce and among them are the once who have an eCommerce store setup for either local, national or international users.
 Also there are people who are willing to setup an eCommerce store in the near future.
 The problem statement here is, how to copy all the data of that store to the CRM on daily basis?
 With all the orders, and products and user data generating every day, how can we easily move it all from one place to the other?

 Yes I do know about all the connectors that exist for various platforms to sync data from eCommerce to Salesforce.
 But that is not my solution.
 What I propose is, no more moving of any data, anywhere.
 Instead why not just fuse the two of them? eCommerce and CRM, together to provide a much better way of storing data?